Coverage for All Aspects of Vision Care

-Of course, regular eye exams help you protect your eyesight.
-But you can also learn more than whether you need new glasses or contacts.
+Of course, regular eye exams help you protect your eyesight, but they can also tell you more than if you need new glasses or contacts.
 Your vision provider can identify early signs and symptoms of conditions such as glaucoma, cataracts, high blood pressure, diabetes, heart disease, and high cholesterol.

 Click it.
 Read it.
 Cover it.

 - Discover your risks.

 One of the main factors in attracting and retaining good employees is the benefit program offered by employers.
 This typically starts with your group health insurance plan.

 Regardless of the company’s financials, there are ways to make health insurance available to your employees and their dependents.
 Offering health insurance doesn’t have to break the bank.
 There are many solutions available to small, mid-size, and large employers.

 When employees are worried about their financial situation, they may not be as productive.
 Many individuals today do not have life insurance or adequate savings to cover final expenses, which places additional stress on employees and/or their families when the need arises.

 A group life insurance plan can put your employees’ minds at ease, knowing their family will have resources available when they need them.
 Policies can also include a dependent benefit to help the employee pay for expenses if their dependent passes.
 Another solution is to offer a voluntary life benefit whereby the employee pays a lower premium through payroll deduction than they would if they found coverage on their own.
 Group life insurance is also tax deductible.

 Many employers are faced with offering lower wages than their competitors and find it difficult to find and retain qualified workers.